dipta007/codeforce-code-downloader_gym_regular/README.md

 ```
 Move all the files to the folder, where you want to save all your codes
-Just run the python file on your terminal
+Just run "codeforces-downloader.py" file on your terminal
 Give your username and password
 ```